timothysu1/password-generator/README.md

-# Portfolio - Timothy Su
+# Password Generator
-This webpage allows for the user to create a randomly generated password they can use.
-The user is allowed to choose the desired length of the password and what type of characters that will compose the password.
+This webpage allows the user to create a randomly generated password they can use.
+The user is allowed to choose the desired length of the password and what type of characters will compose the password.

 ## Built With
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)